-Leaving the scene of an accident is illegal, and the penalties for doing so are severe.
-If a hit-and-run driver causes your accident, he or she will likely face criminal prosecution.
+Leaving the scene of a car accident is illegal, and the penalties for leaving the scene of an accident are severe.
+This is especially true if someone is injured in the accident.
 But if you do not know the identity of the driver that hit you, how will you get compensation for your injuries?

-If you have been the victim of a hit-and-run accident in Washington state, you may wish to seek legal advice from experienced personal injury attorneys in order to make sure you get access to fair and full financial compensation.
-Hit-and-runs can be some of the most serious and stressful type of accidents.
+Hit-and-runs can be some of the most serious and stressful types of car accidents.
+If you have been the victim of a hit-and-run accident in Seattle or elsewhere in Washington state, you may wish to seek legal advice from an experienced car accident attorney in order to make sure you get access to fair and full financial compensation.

 Washington State Hit-and-Run Law

 Washington state law (RCW 26.52.020) requires a driver to stop their vehicle if they they’re involved in an accident which results in an injury or death.
-Even if the driver is not as fault and you‘re involved in a collision with another vehicle, you must stop at the scene.
-A driver must remain at the scene until they have gathered the following information; name, address, insurance policy, insurance company, and the vehicle license plate number.
+Even if the driver is not at fault, if they're involved in a collision, they must stop at the scene.
+A driver must remain at the scene until they have gathered the following information from the other party: name, address, insurance policy, insurance company, and the vehicle license plate number.

 The drivers of the vehicles involved should exchange their licenses and write down each other’s information.
 If any parties involved are injured you should assist them until help arrives.
-Failing to not stop after you were involved in a hit-and-run could result in a Class B or Class A felony.
+Failing to not stop after you were involved in a car accident could result in a Class B or Class C felony.

 A Class B felony could lead up a sentence of 10 years in prison and a $20,000 fine.
 A Class C felony could result in a penalty of 5 years in prison and a $10,000 fine.
 If you were injured in a hit-and-run collision, contact an attorney to learn more about your legal options.